Long-distance trail: Brazil

-In Brazil, long-distance trails are regulated by two Federal Government decrees, and implemented and managed by government agencies in partnership with the Brazilian Trails Network Association (Associação Rede Brasileira de Trilhas in Portuguese) and its affiliated trails and partners.
+In Brazil, long-distance trails are regulated by two Federal Government decrees, and implemented and managed by government agencies in partnership with many NGOs, such as the Brazilian Trails Network Association (Associação Rede Brasileira de Trilhas in Portuguese) and the Atlantic Forest Trail Institute.
 The aim is to create a national system of trails that are pleasant to hike, but that also generate employment and income and function as conservation tools by linking protected areas with natural corridors.

 There are more than 120 trails in different stages of implementation in 25 of the 27 Brazilian states, connecting all Brazilian biomes.
 As of January 2022, Brazil has more than 5,500 km of managed trails and another 20,500 km planned.